gfeyewollega2016-glitch/XCML/README.md

 #  Causal GeoXAI: Terracing and Landscape Resilience
 Code and Colab notebooks: Causal GeoXAI framework to assess terracing impacts on landscape resilience.
 This repository contains the main executable code (Google Earth Engine JavaScript + Python) to reproduce the analysis and outputs presented in:
-**Causal GeoXAI: Does terracing build landscape resilience?
-Earth observation evidence from China's Yellow River Basin**
+**Causal GeoXAI reveals the impact of terracing on landscape ecological resilience: Earth observation evidence from China’s Yellow River Basin**
 *Submitted to The International Journal of Applied Earth Observation and Geoinformation*.